Cycling Norway – All you need to know to plan a bike trip to North Cape

 • Tunnels which are just fine to cycle (marked green)

-Do not attempt to cross forbidden tunnels, you will almost surely incur into a big fine, besides seriously risking your life.
+Do not attempt to cross forbidden tunnels, you will almost surely incur a big fine, besides seriously risking your life.
 The longest tunnel may be filled with carbon monoxide from vehicle fumes due to poor ventilation.

 Geography of Norway